Marayur: Flora and fauna

 Processing of sandalwood and its associated oil forms part of local economy, a depot near Marayur town supporting this industry.

 Sandal wood or Santalum album is a parasitic tree having a fragrant and close-grained yellowish heartwood.
 Sandalwood oil, also known as 'liquid gold,’ is extracted from the roots and wood of sandalwood.
 This oil is a costly item marketed at a few choosy outlets all over the state.
 A climate with low rainfall is suitable for the growth of choice sandalwood trees from which good quality oil can be extracted.
-The 93 km² Marayur reserve forest is believed to have about sixty thousand naturally grown sandalwood trees, of which nearly 2,000 trees had been allegedly plundered in just one year since January 2004, when the last survey was conducted.
+The 93 km2 Marayur reserve forest is believed to have about sixty thousand naturally grown sandalwood trees, of which nearly 2,000 trees had been allegedly plundered in just one year since January 2004, when the last survey was conducted.
 The auction rate for first quality Marayur sandal is quoted at ₹1100 per kg, according to forest department sources (2004).

+Geographical indication

+Marayoor jaggery was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 6 March 2019 (valid until 15 March 2028).

+Anchunadu Karimbu Ulpadhana Vipanana Sangham from Marayoor town, proposed the GI registration of Marayoor jaggery.
+After filing the application in March 2018, the jaggery was granted the GI tag in 2019 by the Geographical Indication Registry in Chennai, making the name "Marayoor jaggery" exclusive to the jaggery manufactured in the region.
+It thus became the second jaggery variety from Kerala after Central Travancore jaggery and the 31st type of goods from Kerala to earn the GI tag.